big img

 Cataract Surgery in Chicago, IL

-At the Kraff Eye Institute, we provide our patients with advanced cataract treatment at our state of the art facility in Chicago.
-Dr. Colman Kraff is an expert in the field of advanced eye surgery and has helped countless patients restore their quality vision, even those suffering with late stage cataract disease.
+At the Kraff Eye Institute, we provide our patients with advanced cataract treatment at our state-of-the-art facility in Chicago.
+Dr. Colman Kraff is an expert in advanced eye surgery and has helped countless patients restore their quality vision, even those suffering from late-stage cataract disease.
 As a result, our patients can resume their activities and quality of life.

 What Is Cataract?